Teajey/ts-inference-issue/README.md

 }
 ```

-When I mouseover `callback` on the hook call I see the correct type inference:
+In the App definition shown above, when I mouseover `callback` on the hook call I see the correct type inference:

 ```
 (property) callback: (a: number) => string